 If we view sin simply as a natural progression, death flows from sin like the oak grows from the acorn.
 Sin and death go together because they are of the same substance.
-Death is the natural and inevitable consequence of sin.
+Sin leads to death, and Death is the natural and inevitable result of the progression of sin.

 From a different angle, the Greek word translated as “sin” means literally “no part of” or “not part of” and conveys the idea of losing out, forfeiting or missing the mark.
-The thing of which sin is not part is God.
-God is the mark.
+God and right relationship with God is the mark.

-What that means in very fundamental terms is that God is the standard, the mark.
-Though we are like God, we are not like God all respects.
+What that means in very fundamental terms is that God is the standard.
+He is the mark.
+Though we are like God, we are not like God in all respects.
 We are made in God’s image, but we miss the mark, and, as a result, we do not have eternal life within us, though God has put it eternity in our heart.

 Missing the mark means more than shooting an arrow and falling wide of the mark.
-It means, if God is an arrow, we are not and arrow.
-Or if God is an arrow, we are merely the image of an arrow.
-We are not the real thing.
+It means, if God is the mark, we are not the mark.
+If God is the mark, we are merely an image of the mark – we are not the real thing.
 But that is obviously an imperfect analogy.